 - I Think That Someone I Know Is Financially Abusing A Friend/Relative Of Mine.
 What Do I Do?

 You could contact the Citizens Advice Bureau.
 Or you could telephone your local Social Services and ask to speak to someone in their vulnerable adults’ team.
 There are also charities that can help, such as Action on Elder Abuse.

 We also have experience of helping people in this situation and can also advise about whether an application to the Court of Protection could help, so contact us for advice.
 You could contact the Citizens Advice Bureau or your local social services.
 Charities such as Action on Elder Abuse may also be able to help.
 We also have experience of helping people in this situation, so contact us for advice.

 - I Am Deputy For My Relative.
 They Do Not Have A Will, How Do I Go About Making One?

 You cannot make a Will on behalf of your relative, but you could apply to the Court of Protection to make what is known as a Statutory Will.
 Find out more about Statutory Wills

 - I Have Received Compensation For A Personal Injury And Am On Benefits, Do I Have To Give Up My Benefits?

 You can only get state benefits if you have very little income and very little by way of savings.
-If you have received compensation for a personal injury the benefits agency will see that money as being savings you own.
+If you have received compensation for a personal injury, the benefits agency will see that money as being savings that you own.
 Depending on how much compensation you have received, you might lose some or all of your benefits.